My interests over the decades . . .

 - Several cousins from the RANN family.

-- (found Sept 2012) Judith Wilson and Ian Wilson from Primary school and Beaumont
+- (found Sept 2012) Judith Wilson (deceased) and Ian Wilson from Primary school and Beaumont

 - PMG/Telecom/Telstra colleagues; Rex Wilson, Cameron Greenshields, Teck Soong, Barry Mitchell, and more when I remember the names . . .

-There is more about this part of my life but I do not want search engines to find these pages.
-You are welcome to have a look, and can copy the link below into your browser, and then remove the ## symbols.
-There you will find more detail about this part of my life, some of my writing, and I will add some of the newsletters I edited for the Carrousel Club.
+There is more about this part of my life, but I am yet to link to it in the menu.
+There you will (eventually) find more detail about this part of my life, some of my writing, and (eventually) some of the newsletters I edited for the Carrousel Club.

 Travel and Photography